kach/nearley/README.md

 ## Contributing

 Tests live in `test/` and can be called with `npm test`.
-Make sure you read `test/profile.log` after tests run, and that nothing has died (parsing is tricky, and small changes can kill efficiency).
+Please run the benchmarks before and after your changes: parsing is tricky, and small changes can kill efficiency.
+We learned this the hard way!

 If you're looking for something to do, here's a short list of things that would make me happy: